 You shouldn't really place your affiliate link in your social media post, because it usually;

-- Looks long...
+• Looks long...

-- And ugly.
+• And ugly.

-- Easily recognizable by anyone that it's an affiliate link.
+• Easily recognizable by anyone that it's an affiliate link.

-- Your affiliate ID is visible, shown at the end of URL (something like https://productsite.com/?ref=12345).
+• Your affiliate ID is visible, shown at the end of the URL (something like https://productsite.com/?ref=12345).

 Instead, you might want to use a link shortener such as Bitly or TinyURL to mask the unattractive link.

-But people still tend to be apprehensive of clicking a bit.ly link.
+But people still tend to be apprehensive about clicking a bit.ly link.
 If you have a WordPress website, use a link shortener plugin such as Pretty Links to redirect your affiliate link.
 The link you place in your social post will look like https://yoursite.com/product, and that will work great for your website brand promotion purposes as well.

 #12 Only Promote The Products You Believe In